Utah's Easy Access

 Extending the Exploration

 For residents and frequent visitors to Utah, here a few tips on how to enjoy multiple resorts at discounted prices.
 Ski City offers the Super Pass.
 It grants access to your choice of one of the four local resorts (Alta, Brighton, Snowbird or Solitude) per day, with the exception of Brighton and Solitude, which can be enjoyed on the same day.
 In addition to great prices, the pass also offers up to 40 percent off rentals, free transportation for you and your skis to and from the resort on public UTA ski buses and TRAX light rail, and direct lift access — no need to hit the ticket window.
-Similarly, look for the prized passes which access both Canyons and Park City Mountain Resort.

-Of course, if you're really ready to commit to a long-term relationship with Utah's snow, head on over to Ski Utah and take advantage of the remarkable opportunity to enjoy an all-access pass to Utah's resorts.
+Of course, if you're really ready to commit to a long-term relationship with Utah's snow, head on over to Ski Utah and take advantage of the remarkable opportunities to enjoy an all-access pass to Utah's resorts.

 Closest Resorts to Salt Lake City International Airport